Victoria Kaspi: Career and research

-After positions at the California Institute of Technology, the Jet Propulsion Laboratory, and the Massachusetts Institute of Technology, she took a faculty position at McGill in 1999.
+After a postdoc position at the California Institute of Technology, the Jet Propulsion Laboratory, and a junior faculty position at Massachusetts Institute of Technology, she took a faculty position at McGill in 1999.
 At McGill, she held one of McGill's first Canada Research Chairs, and in 2006 she was named the Lorne Trottier Professor of Astrophysics.
 She is also a Fellow in the Canadian Institute for Advanced Research and the American Astronomical Society.

+In 2015, Kaspi founded the McGill Space Institute and serves as its director.
+She has also served as director of the Gravity and the Extreme Universe program at the Canadian Institute for Advanced Research since 2017, and holds the title of Distinguished James McGill Professor.

 Kaspi's observations of the pulsar associated with supernova remnant G11.2–0.3 in the constellation Sagittarius, using the Chandra X-ray Observatory, showed that the pulsar was at the precise center of the supernova, which had been observed in 386 CE by the Chinese.
 This pulsar was only the second known pulsar to be associated with a supernova remnant, the first being the one in the Crab Nebula, and her studies greatly strengthened the conjectured relationship between pulsars and supernovae.
 Additionally, this observation cast into doubt previous methods of dating pulsars by their spin rate; these methods gave the pulsar an age that was 12 times too high to match the supernova.

 Kaspi's research with the Rossi X-ray Timing Explorer showed that soft gamma repeaters, astronomical sources of irregular gamma ray bursts, and anomalous X-ray pulsars, slowly rotating pulsars with high magnetic fields, could both be explained as magnetars.